bakame-php/http-structured-fields/docs/05-containers.md

 $container->isNotEmpty(): bool;
 $container->isEmpty(): bool;
 ```

-When iterating over a container, the iterator offset is the positional index of each member
-and the value represent the member itself or a tuple containing the member key and its value (for
-ordered map).

 > [!IMPORTANT]
 > The `getByIndex` method will throw an `InvalidOffset` exception if no member exists for the given `$offset`.